-To date, we have contracted with a regional physician services organization and a national health insurance company to become an in-network provider.
-We also recently enrolled as a supplier in the Medicare program and we have enrolled in nine state Medicaid programs, but we have not obtained any coverage, pricing or reimbursement approvals from any countries outside of the United States.
-Although becoming an in-network provider or enrolling as a supplier means that we have agreed with these payors to provide certain of our tests at negotiated rates, it does not obligate any physicians to order our tests or guarantee that we will receive reimbursement for our tests from these or any other payors at adequate levels.
-Thus, these payor relationships, or any similar relationships we may establish in the future, may not result in acceptable levels of reimbursement for our tests or meaningful increases in our physician customer base or the number of billable tests we sell to physicians.
+To date, we have not yet obtained any coverage policies specific to our tests.
+We recently contracted with one health plan to provide diagnostic laboratory services to its members and enrolled as a supplier in the Medicare program, but we have not yet enrolled in any state Medicaid program.
+Additionally, we have not obtained any coverage, pricing or reimbursement approvals from any countries outside of the United States.
 We expect to focus on increasing coverage and reimbursement for our current tests and any future tests we may develop.
 We believe it may take several years to achieve coverage and adequate contracted reimbursement with a majority of third-party payors.
 However, we cannot predict whether, under what circumstances, or at what payment levels payors will cover and reimburse for our tests.
 If we fail to establish and maintain broad coverage and reimbursement for our tests, our ability to generate increased revenue and grow our test volume and customer base could be limited and our future prospects and our business could suffer.